 Beginning Oct 5th, 2016 I stopped eating beef, pork, and chicken, and limited my dairy consumption to less than half of what I was eating, and stopped drinking soda.
 I included turmeric into my diet and started hydrating with lemon and lime in my water.
 I also limited my refined carbohydrate intake.
 In a little over 2 weeks, my edema was gone and my blood pressure stabilized into the normal range.
 In 100 days, I lost 80lbs. / 36kg!!

 In February 2017, I watched the documentary ‘Forks Over Knives’ and immediately stopped consuming cheese due to the Casein, Casomorphins, and IGF-1 in dairy (More info on that in my post “Giving Up Cheese & Going Vegan“).
 Within 3 weeks of ditching dairy, my lifelong struggle of daily anxiety magically disappeared.
 As I continued to research, I then gave up eggs and fish realizing that I had no need for this protein source in my diet, nor did I need the additional cholesterol.
 I have now been plant-based for 1 year.
-It is my 1 year “Veganniversary” and I am honored today to be featured on @WeAreVeganuary on Instagram and on their website.
+It is my 1 year “Veganniversary” and I am honored today to be featured on @WeAreVeganuary on their website.